PEP (Post-exposure prophylaxis)

 If you think that you have been exposed to HIV from having a one off incident of unprotected sex or a condom breaking then there is a course of medication that you can take which may prevent you becoming HIV positive.

 Post-exposure Prophylaxis (PEP) is a four week course of anti HIV medication that must be taken within 72 hours of possible exposure.
-The course of treatmentmay have side effects such as nausea, diarrhoea and feeling tired or unwell.
+The word PEPSE is sometimes used – it stands for PEP after Sexual Exposure.
+The course of treatment may have side effects such as nausea, diarrhoea and feeling tired or unwell.

 It should not be thought of as a ‘morning after pill’ for HIV.

 PEP is available for free on the NHS but it is only given to people who meet national guidelines about its use.
 These guidelines help doctors decide who might be offered PEP and under which circumstances.
 The best place to access PEP from is A&E departments.
 If you think you have been exposed to HIV then you should go to A&E as soon as possible.
 Your GP cannot issue PEP.

 PEP is not guaranteed to work in 100% of cases but the sooner you can get access to the treatment after the possible exposure, the more likely it is to work.
 PEP needs to be taken as soon after exposure as possible.
 This is preferably within hours rather than days.
 Most guidelines have a cut off for PEP of 48 hours after exposure.